FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_dedicated_domain.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the dedicated mode domain resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the dedicated mode domain resource.
   If omitted, the provider-level region will be used.
-Changing this setting will push a new domain.
+Changing this will create a new dedicated mode domain resource.

 * `domain` - (Required, String, ForceNew) Specifies the domain name to be protected.
 For example, `www.example.com` or `*.example.com`.
 Changing this creates a new domain.

 * `server` - (Required, List, ForceNew) The server configuration list of the domain.
 A maximum of 80 can be configured.
-  The object structure is documented below.
+  The [server](#waf_server) object structure is documented below.

 * `certificate_id` - (Optional, String) Specifies the certificate ID.
 This parameter is mandatory when `client_protocol` is set to HTTPS.